panche20/Image-security-scanning-using-TRIVY/README.md

 NEGLIGIBLE → Theoretical, almost no real risk
 ```

-When you ship a Docker image, you're responsible for every CVE in every package inside it — even ones you didn't install directly.
+When you ship a **Docker image**, you're responsible for every CVE in every package inside it — even ones you didn't install directly.

-How Scanners Work
+## How Scanners Work
 Tools like Trivy work by:

 ```